 Teaching Assistant Support

-Social and Emotional Support.
+Social and Emotional Support

 We know that a child cannot learn unless he or she is ready to do so emotionally.
-We are fortunate to have three mentors as well as our Share Problems, I'll Listen (SPIL) counselling service to look after our children's emotional needs.
+We are fortunate to have two mentors as well as our Share Problems, I'll Listen (SPIL) counselling service to look after our children's emotional needs.